-Experiments are generally high in internal validity, quasi-experiments lower, and correlational studies lower still.
+Figure 7.1 Internal Validity of Correlation, Quasi-Experimental, and Experimental Studies.
+Experiments are generally high in internal validity, quasi-experiments lower, and correlation studies lower still.

-Notice also in Figure 7.1 that there is some overlap in the internal validity of experiments, quasi-experiments, and correlational studies.
+Notice also in Figure 7.1 that there is some overlap in the internal validity of experiments, quasiexperiments, and correlational studies.
 For example, a poorly designed experiment that includes many confounding variables can be lower in internal validity than a well designed quasi-experiment with no obvious confounding variables.
+Internal validity is also only one of several validities that one might consider, as noted in Chapter 5.